chaseryder08/Devops-projects/Project1_web_app_stack/README.md

 * IDE - VSCode

 ### ARCHITECTURE:
-- NGINX
-- TOMCAT
+- NGINX - open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+- TOMCAT - Apache Tomcat is a web container.
+It allows the users to run Servlet and JAVA Server Pages that are based on the web-applications.
-- RABBITMQ
+- RABBITMQ - Queing service
-- MEMCACHED
+- MEMCACHED - in-memory data storage
-- MYSQL
+- MYSQL - RDBMS

+SUMMARY: manually set up: vagrant create VM automatically on Virtual box then logged into each machine and ran shell commands and set up services.

+Once stack ready, verified as user from browser, accessed nginx service then fowrad request to tomcat server then fowrard to message broker RABBITMQ, then to memcachD, then mysql server.
+Query got executed on tomcat, then cached to memcache server

 ### FLOW OF STACK
 "collection of services working together to put togehter experience"